There may be affiliate links in this post. Read my disclosure policy to learn more.

 Grab something yummy and enjoy sitting outside to enjoy your food.

-Right next to the farmers market is The Grove. (really you can walk from one into the other) The Grove is a fairly new addition to the Fairfax area of Los Angeles.
+Right next to the farmers market is The Grove. (really, you can walk from one into the other) The Grove is a fairly new addition to the Fairfax area of Los Angeles.
 It is an outdoor shopping mall/mini-city.
-It incorporates a lot of famous stores including Sephora, Barnes and Noble, Athleta, Coach, and lots of other stores.
+It incorporates a lot of famous stores, including Sephora, Barnes and Noble, Athleta, Coach, and many others.

-They also have a tram that takes you around the entirety of the Grove which is free and really a lot of fun if you’re going with your children.
+They also have a tram that takes you around the entirety of the Grove, which is free and a lot of fun if you’re going with your children.

 Peterson Automotive Museum

-We were so excited that when we went there the museum was offering free tickets to health care providers!
-So we were all able to go for free to see this museum of automotive history.
-There are cars on display from the early 1900s all the way to concept cars of the future.
-If you love racing cars, if you love high-end cars, or you love history you will not want to miss the Petersen Automotive Museum.
+We were so excited that when we went there, the museum was offering free tickets to healthcare providers!
+So we could all go for free to see this museum of automotive history.
+There are cars on display from the early 1900s to concept cars of the future.
+If you love racing cars, if you love high-end cars, or if you love history, you will not want to miss the Petersen Automotive Museum.

 La Brea Tar Pits